General Grant Applications

 We also support the Duke of Edinburgh Awards Scheme and can provide support to cadets to reduce the cost of participating in DofE Expeditions for Gold, Silver and Bronze.

-As sport plays a vital role in the wellbeing of young people the Air Cadet Charity are proud to support sport for cadets.
-The Air Cadet Charity provides funding for the RAF Air Cadets Sports Leaders Courses and provides grants to support cadets and adult volunteers to participate in RAF Air Cadet sporting events.
+Sport plays a vital role in the wellbeing of young people, and the Air Cadet Charity is proud to support sport for cadets.
+The Charity provides funding for the RAF Air Cadets Sports Leaders Courses, and grants to support cadets and adult volunteers to participate in RAF Air Cadet sporting events.

 The Air Cadet Charity fund personal accident insurance for cadets, cadet force adult volunteers and civilian committee members as well as funding insurance for overseas trips.